VAPT – Vulnerability Assessment and Penetration Testing | 2019 Beginner Guide!

 A vulnerability assessment is the testing process used to detect and assign threat levels to as many security vulnerabilities as possible in a given timeframe.
 One may wonder what exactly qualifies as a vulnerability.
 It can be defined as:

-- A flaw in software design or a bug in the code that can leave the application open to exploitation.
-Harm may be caused via an authenticated or unauthenticated user.
+- A flaw in software design or a bug in the code can leave the application open to exploitation.
+Harm may be caused by an authenticated or unauthenticated user.

-- A gap or loophole in security procedures that may result in a security breach when exploited.
+- A gap or loophole in security procedures may result in a security breach when exploited.

-This testing process involves varying degrees of rigor and an emphasis on complete coverage and can be done using either automated tools or manual techniques.
+This testing process involves varying degrees of rigour and an emphasis on complete coverage and can be done using either automated tools or manual techniques.
 Today most software is multi-layered so vulnerability assessments may target the various different layers of technology by employing a risk-based approach.
-The most common are host-, network-, and application-layer assessments.
+The most common are host-, network and application-layer assessments.

 Types of vulnerability scanners

 Tools are used to identify and diagnose the issues in the host or the system.
-These tools load a mediator software onto the target system which traces the event and reports it to the security analyst.
+These tools load a mediator software onto the target system.
+The tools trace the event and report it to the security analyst.

 Examples: Wireshark, Nmap, Nessus

 Used to prevent exploitation by SQL injection by the use of various tools and techniques in order to identify security exposure in database systems of the application being tested.

 Conducting vulnerability assessments help organizations identify vulnerabilities in their software and supporting infrastructure before an attack can take place.
 Vulnerability assessment tools discover which flaws are present, but they do not distinguish between flaws that can be exploited to cause damage and those that cannot.
 These scanners just alert companies to the preexisting vulnerabilities in their code and where to find them.